BY GEMA ALAVA, APRIL 2019

 Last Thursday February 7th at 9pm I did the first exercise, which consisted of imagining myself connected to a cord anchored to the center of the earth.
 (Imagining such a connection is an exercise that I would recommend to any artist.)
 Then I had to imagine my name engraved to the core of the earth.
-This way I would be aware of who I really was regardless of all those high expectations that we impose on ourselves and many others project on us.
-It’s a good thing to remind ourselves that we are more than the echo of our name.
-We are the essence of who we are plus the potential of who we might become.
+This way I would be aware of who I really was, regardless of all those high expectations that we impose on ourselves and others project on us.
+It’s good to remember that we are more than the echo of our name.
+We are the essence of who we are plus the potential of who we can become.

-I tried to imagine my name engraved to the core of the earth, but all I could see was my name engraved in a drawing and a painting made a decade ago by a great American artist.
-And I remembered the moment I had recognized my name.
-And I realized that an artist had already taught me that lesson: “be present in the moment and believe in your work.
+I tried to imagine my name engraved to the core of the earth but all I could see was my name engraved in a drawing and a painting made a decade ago by a great American artist.
+And I realized then that an artist had already taught me that lesson: “be present in the moment and believe in your work.
 Be true to yourself wherever you are.”

 It’s an artist’s responsibility to tell our very peculiar truths by spreading the seeds of our very peculiar knowledge to a nurturing soil.
 It’s not our job to peek out and see if anything grows.
 It is about giving, not harvesting.
 Such is the greatness of any great artist.

 I didn’t share any of these thoughts with the rest of the participants.
-The fact that a great living American artist had engraved my name in one of his paintings in order to encourage younger artists to believe in our own potential and peculiar truths (regardless of how challenging that can seem) was something too big to be shared just like that.
-So, as I had already done for a decade, I remained quiet.
+The fact that a great living American artist had engraved my name in one of his paintings to encourage younger artists to believe in their peculiar truths (regardless of how challenging that seems) was something too big to be shared just like that.
+So, as I had already done for a decade, I remained in silence.
 The time wasn’t right.

 That was last Thursday night.
 Today is Monday.
 I went to sleep with the image of a paintbrush drawing letters on the back of a kitchen tile.
 The following day, Friday February 8th, at 88, my dear friend Robert Ryman passed away.